 On the top, you see a statistic regarding the number of Apps included, and the Occupied size out of a total of 1,000 TB.

-Below the statistics, you see a search field that allows you to search between the configured applications, the Add New App button, and the Distribution filter that allows you to filter the applications by Distribution.
+Below the statistics, you see a search field that allows you to search among the configured applications, the Add New App button, and the Distribution filter that allows you to filter the applications by Distribution.

-1. When adding a 3rd Party Application to Infinity Management you need to fill in the following fields:
+1. When adding a 3rd-party application to Infinity Management, you need to fill in the following fields:

-- Distribution - select a Linux distribution (Ubuntu is currently the ONLY supported distribution);
+- Distribution - select a Linux distribution (Ubuntu is currently the ONLY supported distribution).

 - Custom Expressions (the custom expression must match the application's name or package).
 This field tells the HEIMDAL Agent what's the name of the application and how to identify it when it is installed on the endpoint.
-You can specify multiple custom expressions to match an application by its name and you can also exclude the name of an application that might have a similar name.
-Use the Custom Expressions Helper for more examples;
+You can specify multiple custom expressions to match an application by its name, and you can also exclude the name of an application that might have a similar name.
+Use the Custom Expressions Helper for more examples.

-- GPG Thumbprint - allows you to specify the public key fingerprint used to identify the public key of the repository public key;
+- GPG Thumbprint - allows you to specify the public key fingerprint used to identify the public key of the repository public key.

-- Packages - name of the packages that are used by the application;
+- Packages - name of the packages that are used by the application.

-- Before Install - allows you to run a script before installing the 3rd Party Application:
+- Before Install - allows you to run a script before installing the 3rd-party application.

-- After Install - allows you to run a script after installing the 3rd Party Application:
+After Install - allows you to run a script after installing the 3rd-party application.

 2. After configuring all the required fields, press the Save button.
 Once you save a patch, you can always come back and disable it by pressing the Disable button.